Many patients avoid going to the dentist because of overwhelming fear and anxiety. This can have a serious effect on your oral health.

 What Is Sedation Dentistry?

-The type of sedation your dentist gives you is based on your level of anxiety, the length of your appointment, and what kind of treatment you are receiving.
+Sedation dentistry involves medication being administered before or during dental treatment to allow patients to feel calm and relaxed throughout a procedure.
+The type of sedation your dentist gives you is based on your level of anxiety, the length of your dental treatment, and what kind of dental treatment you are receiving.

 Oral Conscious Sedation